rkishore/rkishore.github.io/_posts/2021-02-23-pets-multi-label-classification.md

 Superb!
-No prediction for "false" images crossed even the threshold of 0.5.
+No prediction for "false" images crossed a threshold of even 0.5.
 If you look at the activations, all values are low!
 This is what we want.
 We did not do anything special other than use a multi-label classifier with the right loss function.

 ### Can we get similar results at "none of the above" detection with a smaller number of categories?

-We are not getting similar great results with the bears dataset we compiled from the Internet.
+We are not getting similar great results with my bears dataset compiled from the Internet.
 Perhaps the difference comes from the differences in the datasets?
 There are two basic differences:

 - lower number of categories: the bears dataset has three categories of bears ("grizzly", "black", and "teddy") compared to 37 categories of pets here.
-- lower image count per category: the pets dataset has ~200 images/class while the bears dataset after the last curation has ~100+ images for grizzly and black bears and ~50+ images for teddy bears.
+- lower image count per category: the pets dataset has ~200 images/class while my bears dataset after the last curation has ~100+ images for grizzly and black bears and ~50+ images for teddy bears.

 I want to explore these differences one at a time, starting with lower number of categories.
 I filter the dataset here so that we use data only from three categories to match the bears dataset.